SU2C Scientific Research Teams

 Meet the SU2C Scientific Research Teams

 In May 2009, SU2C launched its first five scientific Dream Teams.
-Today, thirteen teams of incredible scientists are already hard at work, driven by the same principles that laid the foundation of the Stand Up To Cancer model: collaboration, innovation, acceleration, targeted therapy, and translational research.
-Leaders from across disciplines, institutions, and specialties are finally competing against cancer instead of each other, as research moves from bench to bedside to benefit patients more quickly.
+Today, twelve Dream Teams and two Translational Research Teams teams of incredible scientists are already hard at work, driven by the same principles that laid the foundation of the Stand Up To Cancer model: collaboration, innovation, acceleration, targeted therapy, and translational research.
+Leaders from across disciplines, institutions, countries, and specialties are finally competing against cancer instead of each other, as research moves from bench to bedside to benefit patients more quickly.
 Each team in its own way is changing the face of cancer research and pushing the dream of ending cancer closer to reality.

 SU2C Scientific Research Teams at a Glance

 Hans Bos, Ph.D.

 The aim of the Sta Op Tegen Kanker Dream Team led by Hans Clevers, Ph.D., and Johannes Bos, Ph.D., is two-fold.
 First, the Dream Team will establish a novel, genetically diverse ‘living biobank’ of tumor organoids to test new cancer drugs as a first step towards tailored clinical trials.
 The team will focus on patients with pancreatic, prostate, or colon cancer.
 They will develop organoids of normal and tumor samples from eighty patients with each cancer type.
 After having determined the DNA sequence of each of these organoids, the researchers will test their sensitivity to 100 different drugs.